 other tips: beans are great in stews and salads. it's easy to add them in those dishes.

-i love beans, but am far too picky (and cheap) to eat the canned ones, so I always take hours in the kitchen cooking the dried ones.
+i eat beans, but am far too picky (and cheap) to eat the canned ones, so I always take hours in the kitchen cooking the dried ones.
 Until just recently...

-Quick dried beans tutorial for non-beanie types: 1)soak em overnight 2)drain 3)add more water, cook 45-60+ minutes depending on type of bean 4) taste for doneness
+Quick dried beans attack for non-beanie types: 1)soak em overnight 2)drain 3)add more water, cook 45-60+ minutes depending on type of bean 4) taste for doneness

 My alteration was instead of cooking beans right before I made dinner, I cooked them in the morning before I went to work, since I normally get up about an hour before I leave the apt.
 This has saved me soooo much time, cos then the bulk of my dinner cooking time is reduced, and I still get high quality food.